 12 Clever Ways To Deal With A Lazy Husband

 The active wife–passive husband equation is rocking the marital boat of several couples today.
-Primarily due to the changing scenarios at home, where we have the working wife who expects her husband to share the home responsibilities just as they are sharing the finances.
+When your husband ignores you every time you ask him to pitch in, you’re bound to feel frustrated.
+The feelings of discontentment can grow manifolds due to the changing scenarios at home, where we have the working wife who expects her husband to share the home responsibilities just as they share financial responsibilities.

 1. Reason it out with him

-This might make your husband angry, but you have to reason things out with him.
+This might make your husband angry but you have to reason things out with him.
 Have a one-on-one rational conversation with each other.
 Point out all the practical inconveniences caused to you and the kids as a direct result of his laziness.
-Tell him how your toddler almost chocked on his dirty socks that lay on the floor.
+Tell him how your toddler almost choked on his dirty socks that lay on the floor.

 How you almost burnt yourself trying to multitask in the kitchen, even when he was around.
 Try to convey your frustrations and expectations, clearly telling him what you want him to do.
 Just make sure you don’t sound too harsh, nagging or sarcastic while doing so.